Modern History MA

 Career opportunities

-This course will enable you to gain high-level research, analysis and communication skills, which will prove valuable in a wide range of careers.
+On this course, you’ll acquire high-level research, analysis and communication skills, which will prove invaluable in a wide range of careers.

 Careers support